Table Of Contents

 Results

-Here is the number of received and sent packets:
+Here are the number of received and sent packets:

 Sources: omnetpp.ini, AutomaticMultipathConfigurationShowcase.ned